 Results

-A total of 200 patients were after fulfilling the inclusion and exclusion criteria.
+A total of 200 (is it sufficient?) patients were after fulfilling the inclusion and exclusion criteria.
 There were 100 patients in each group.
 Mean age of group-A and group-B were 41.29 ±11.46 years and 42.68 ±8.14 respectively.
 80% patients were males with a male female ratio of 1:4.
 Diabetes mellitus was the major comorbidity present within the study population (40.0%).
 Most of the patients belonged to ASA-III category (n=130).
 There were no statistically significant difference in the demographic variables between two groups. (p>0.05) (Table-1).